By Scott Neill | Published: November 10, 2025 | Last Updated: June 2026

 You now have insight into what’s really inside more than 300 contractor policies in Plano and where most electricians are unknowingly falling short.
 Trusting your coverage without a detailed review is one of the most expensive assumptions you can make.

-At Neill Insurance, we specialize in policies for contractors.
+At Neill Insurance Brokers, we specialize in policies for contractors.
 We’ve helped Plano electricians save thousands, avoid job-costing mistakes, and confidently grow their businesses with the right coverage in place.
 We’ll show you exactly where you stand, where you’re at risk, and how much you could be saving.